-The New Yorker staff writer David Grann has a penchant for uncovering true stories that have remained little known by the general public – keep an eye out for his Killers Of The Flower Moon to be directed by Martin Scorsese – and here, director James Gray has taken Grann’s book, The Lost City Of Z, and crafted an impeccably balanced film that dramatises Fawcett’s intriguing exploration into the unknown.
+The New Yorker staff writer David Grann has a penchant for uncovering true stories that have remained little known by the general public (Side note; keep an eye out for Grann’s Killers of the Flower Moon to be directed by Martin Scorsese).
+Here, director James Gray has taken Grann’s book, The Lost City of Z, and crafted an impeccably balanced film that dramatises Fawcett’s intriguing exploration into the unknown.

 It is a journey into the unchartered jungles of what was then labelled by England as Amazonia, an unforgiving region that guardedly held many secrets, which as the title suggests, may also be the possible location of a fabled lost city.
 On the surface it doesn’t seem the most original story to tell—you could be forgiven for assuming this might be a pulpy romp through the jungle swinging from vines in search for hidden treasure.
 Instead, we are treated to an emotionally charged film that is very much grounded in reality and in touch with its factual beginnings.
 The Lost City of Z is an exploration into one man’s fortitude and an introspective investigation into his obsession with the journey up a remote river.
 Many parallels can be made with Joseph Conrad’s Heart of Darkness, and in light of Apocalypse Now’s connections to Conrad’s book, it is no surprise that Gray has settled on a style straight out of the Francis Ford-Coppola handbook of filmmaking … with perhaps a hint of Aronofsky’s The Fountain.